kishiyamat/ntu-ut-ling-vwp/README.md

 I'd like to make sure that
 everyone feel comfortable with a function named `aggregate`.

+Aggregate aggregates the inputted data.frame taking two steps.

+It first makes sub-data.frames (OR subset) defined by the `by` input parameter.

+And then, it applies a function specified by the `FUN` parameter to each column of the subset

+Let's say we have a refined data, applying two functions.

 ---

 ### Aggregate Example

+#### **What we need:**
-Now, we are want to make it clear when the saccade/fixation starts and ends
+* When the saccade/fixation starts and ends

+#### **Steps we need to take**

-1. find earliest timestamp in the event
+1. Finding earliest timestamp in the event
     -> when the saccade/fixation starts
-1. find latest timestamp in the event
+1. Finding latest timestamp in the event
     -> when the saccade/fixation ends

-So, what we need to do is
+#### what we need to do is

 1. making sub-data.frames (subset) defined by
-    1. Participant(we don't want to lose this info)
+    1. participant(we don't want to lose this info)
-    1. Segment(we don't want to lose this info)
+    1. segment(we don't want to lose this info)
-    1. FixationIndex
+    1. fixationindex
-    1. GazeEventType
+    1. gazeeventtype
-    1. (GazeEventDuration)
+    1. (gazeeventduration)
 1. applying a function `min`/`max`
+1. ... to timestamp

+let's see how it works.

+???

+Now, we want to make it clear when the saccade/fixation starts and ends

+Fist, we need to find earliest timestamp in the event. that is going to be when the saccade/fixation starts.

+Then we can find when the saccade/fixation ends by finding latest timestamp in the event

+so, what we need to do is
+1. to make sub-data.frames (subset) defined by
+    1. participant(we don't want to lose this info)
+    1. segment(we don't want to lose this info)
+    1. fixationindex
+    1. gazeeventtype
+    1. (gazeeventduration)
+1. and then apply a function `min`/`max`
-1. ... to Timestamp
+1. ... to timestamp.

-Let's see if it works.
+let's see how it works.

 ---